Alendri/high_adventures/src/thai/ch1-finding-a-flight.md

 The first time I came across this it took me a good little while to figure out what was going on and was finally studying the flights suggested for my dates.
 Mind you I was also doing this by all other search engines and carrier websites I know of for comparison.
 This was during still fairly stringent covid related rules so one reason to fly with Thai was a direct flight to Phuket which let me skip any covid headaches during layover.

-### Dietery restrictions
+### Dietary restrictions

 Payment and such went without a problem, if a bit slow.
-However I was unable to find anywhere to inform them of my dietery restrictions during the booking process so I wrote an email to their reserveration staff.
+However I was unable to find anywhere to inform them of my dietary restrictions during the booking process so I wrote an email to their reservation staff.
 I notified them of my allergies to eggs, fish (incl seafood) and nuts and requested meals without those ingredients.

 > Excerpt from my email to reservation
 > The response I got was written in another language from the one I used in my email; my email was in English and the response in Swedish.
 This is not a problem for me as I speak Swedish, however it seems like a bad assumption to make on your service representatives part.